89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 15: K-Factor Optimization]**

-"Now let's talk about why PQShield will achieve viral growth where others have failed.
+"Now let's talk about why PQ359 will achieve viral growth where others have failed.
 We've engineered every aspect of the game for maximum viral coefficient.
 Our target is a k-factor greater than 1.2, meaning every user brings in more than one additional user."

 **[SLIDE 16: Multi-Platform Sharing]**